mirjetamustafa/projekti-final/README.md

 ## Features

--User Authentication: Register new users and login to access tasks -Create, read, update and delete tasks
+User Authentication: Register new users and login to access tasks Create, read, update and delete tasks
--Mark tasks as completed
+Mark tasks as completed
--Responsive design
+Responsive design
--Uses MongoDB for data persistence
+Uses MongoDB for data persistence